 This form captures data about home health, hospice, emergency medical services, correctional health, environmental health, and community funding.
-This form also allows you to enter financial comments related to the 2022 data.
-Do not report any COVID-19 data in this section; instead, report it in Finance Section VI.
-COVID-19.
+This form also allows you to enter financial comments related to the 2023 data.
+There is also a new question about changes in expenditures to work on foundational public health activities since the 2021 cost and capacity assessment.